 4.10.
 Warning when saving Settings

-When saving the DMS settings, the below message may appear as a warning.
+When saving the Documents settings, the below message may appear as a warning.
 This is stating that there are multiple Companies configured in Sage System Admin to use the same attachments folder.
 It is advised that all Companies in Sage System Admin are configured to store documents in individual folders, but it is possible to OK and then save through this message.

 5. Adding a Document

-If the Sage user has been given permission to index, when entering a transaction or using the transaction/order enquiry functionality within Sage and Sicon Add-on modules (locations as defined in DMS Settings), there will be an option available to ‘Add Docs’.
+If the Sage user has been given permission to index, when entering a transaction or using the transaction/order enquiry functionality within Sage and Sicon Add-on modules (locations as defined in Documents Settings), there will be an option available to ‘Add Docs’.

 For example, entering a Purchase Invoice within the Purchase Ledger: